imixs/imixs-ml/imixs-ml-workflow/README.md

 This setting will enable the training scheduler with an interval of 30 seconds and an initial delay of 60 seconds.

+### The Training Quality Level

-The training scheduler will only train data with a training quality level="FULL" per default.
-It is possible to lower the training quality level with the environment 'ML_TRAINING_QUALITYLEVEL':
+The training scheduler will only train data with a training quality level="PARTIAL" or "FULL".
+The  training quality level="PARTIAL" is the default setting.

-	ML_TRAINING_QUALITYLEVEL=PARTIAL
+ - ML_TRAINING_QUALITYLEVEL=FULL  - all ML Items of a workitem must provide matching values.
+ - ML_TRAINING_QUALITYLEVEL=PARTIAL -  empty values are allowed (default).

+It is possible to force the training quality level "FULL" with the environment 'ML_TRAINING_QUALITYLEVEL':

+	ML_TRAINING_QUALITYLEVEL=FULL

-**Note:** It is not recommended to lower the training quality level as this may decrease the quality of the whole ml model.
+**Note:** If a workitem provide no value for a item, but the corresponding text is part of the text, this may lead to a decrease of the overall ml model quality.